github/hackathons/README.md

 You can [download](https://github.com/MishManners/GitHub-Hackathons/files/6448857/GitHub.Hackathon.Tips.and.Tricks.2020.pdf) this document as a PDF.
 Feel free to use it, share it around, and consult it.

+### Contribution Guidelines

 If you have any new ideas you'd like to add to the Tips and Tricks document, please [open an issue]().

 ## Resources

 Organisers are often looking for good resources for running their hackathons.
 The [Resources file](https://github.com/MishManners/GitHub-Hackathons/blob/main/Resources.md) contains a list of useful resources for you consult.
 There's everything here from platforms to host your hackathon, promotion sites, judging recommendations, communication tools, and more.

+### Contribution Guidelines

-If you would like to add a resource to this document, please [open a pull request]().
+If you would like to add a resource to this document, please [open a pull request](https://github.com/MishManners/GitHub-Hackathons/pulls).
 Ensure that your resource recommendation includes:
 - Name of the resource
 - Link to the resource (ie. website)
 - Short description about the resource